Bicuspid Root Canal

 What Is a Bicuspid Tooth?

-The bicuspids, often referred to as premolars, are the teeth located between your molars and canine teeth.
+The bicuspids are the teeth located between your molars and canine teeth.
 They have two cusps, which gives them their name.
 If you count from the back of your mouth forward, your two bicuspids will be the fourth and fifth teeth on each side, top and bottom.
 Every adult has eight bicuspid teeth to assist with chewing.

-A bicuspid root canal is a root canal of one of your bicuspid teeth.
-During the procedure, an endodontist removes the soft tissue or pulp that has become decayed inside a tooth.
+A bicuspid root canal is a root canal that happens for one of your bicuspid teeth.
+During the procedure, an endodontist removes the decayed soft tissue inside of the tooth.
 Then the endodontist refills the canals and body of the tooth with material made from thermoplastic and places a crown on top to protect the root canal.

-There are five necessary steps in a bicuspid root canal:
+There are five necessary steps in a bicuspid tooth root canal:

 - Taking x-rays: The endodontist will begin by taking x-rays of the bicuspid tooth to see the decay and map out the canals and shape of the tooth.
 This helps them determine how to perform the surgery.